 Mårten Lindeborg is the Chief Investment Officer and Deputy Chief Executive Officer of Third Swedish National Pension Fund (AP3).
 AP3 is a buffer fund in the Swedish national pay-as-you-go pension system.
 The Fund manages a global portfolio consisting of equities, fixed income securities and alternative investments with AuM of SEK 338 bn as of June 2017.
 By investing in both listed and unlisted assets locally and globally, AP3 has crafted a portfolio that is more robust in periods of financial uncertainty than a traditional portfolio exclusively comprising listed equities and bonds.

-The conference will be moderated by journalist and former CNN Financial Editor Todd Benjamin.
+The conference was moderated by journalist and former CNN Financial Editor Todd Benjamin.